aredn/documentation/arednGettingStarted/advanced_config.rst

   Min Quality
     The minimum Link Quality required in order to reliably pass data between nodes.
 This is calculated as the moving average of total sent packets over total sent packets plus retransmissions.
 For example, if the node had to send every packet twice for it to be successfully received, the link quality would be 50%.
 An additional penalty is subtracted from Link Quality if the neighbor node is unpingable, and this is explained below under *Ping Penalty* in the *Advanced Configuration* section.

 The **Power & Distance** settings can be adjusted and applied without saving changes or rebooting your node.
 However, they will return to their original values after a reboot unless you click *Save Changes*.
-A node may decrease its output power as it increases its data rate in order to maintain a linear spectrum.

 Enable/Disable Mesh RF
   You can disable your node's radio interface by deselecting the *Enable* checkbox, saving your changes, and rebooting the node.
 With the Mesh RF interface disabled the *Power & Distance* settings no longer apply and will be hidden.
 Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 *LAN Access Point*.
 You can enable or disable the LAN AP using the *Enable* checkbox.
 See the details below for configuring the LAN Access Point.